Scientistfromthenorth/Disease-associated-Omnibus-of-MHC-I-Epitopes-DOME/README.md

 ## How to use it

-1. Download `immunopeptidome_atlas.html` (or `DOME.html`, depending on which version you're using)
-2. Open it in any modern browser (Chrome, Firefox, Edge, Safari)
+1. Open 'Disease-associated-Omnibus-of-MHC-I-Epitopes-DOME' in any modern browser (Chrome, Firefox, Edge, Safari)
-3. That's it — everything runs client-side, all data is embedded in the file
+2. That's it — everything runs client-side, all data is embedded in the file

 ## Exploring the data